Nhanderu/Belizas/ReadMe.md

 ```

 All the following properties are only set by the `Calculate` method, but `Formula`.
 * `String Formula` *(get and set)*: The formula that generated the table.
-Everytime it is set, the `Calculate` method is called and the other properties are updated.
+Everytime it is set, the other properties are set as `null` and can only be updated when `Calculate` method is called.
 * `IList<Char> Arguments` *(get)*: The arguments of the table (only letters, e.g. "a").
 * `Boolean[,] ArgumentsValues` *(get)*: The binary values of the arguments.
 * `IList<String> Expressions` *(get)*: The expressions in order to be calculated (e.g. "a+b").